 - SSD reviews all information thoroughly.
 In addition to being reviewed by qualified internal staff, the request may be sent to a panel of qualified external reviewers (for example, psychologists, doctors, and visual experts, as appropriate).

 The SSD Coordinator can sign into SSD Online at any time to view the status of the request.

 - The student and SSD Coordinator are notified when a decision is made.
 In most cases, the student is sent the decision by postal mail.
-Students with a College Board My Organizer account who are registered for the SAT can view their decision letter by signing into My Organizer.
-If the parent’s email is also associated with the student’s My Organizer account, the student and parent receive an email when the decision letter is available, not a letter.
+Students with a College Board account who are registered for the SAT can view their decision letter by signing into BigFuture.
+If the parent’s email is also associated with the student’s account, the student and parent will receive an email when the decision letter is available, not a letter.
 If accommodations are approved, the decision letter includes an eligibility letter, containing test-by-test details.
 The decision and eligibility letters also include the student's eligibility code, which is needed for SAT registration.

 The SSD Coordinator is notified by email and can sign into SSD Online to read the decision letter.

 Families can also submit requests without the involvement of their school by requesting a paper Student Eligibility Form from their school or SSD.
 However, when families work with their schools to apply online, they usually save time and get a faster response.